 Curtis Granderson seems to have broken out of one of the nastiest slumps in recent Yankee memory, leading off the top of the 4th with his 36th home run.
 A-Rod singled, and then Robinson Cano hit his 30th.
 Grandy added his 37th in the top of the 7th, driving in Jeter ahead of him.
 That made it 5-1 Yankees.
 Grandy and Robbie are both lefty hitters, and Fenway is usually not kind to lefties.

 Clay Rapada finished the 6th without further damage.
-But in the 7th, both Cody Eppley and Boone Logan allowed a run, and the Sox were within striking distance at 5-3.
+But in the 7th, Cody Eppley and Boone Logan each allowed a run, and the Sox were within striking distance at 5-3.
 But Joe Girardi rolled the dice with Joba Chamberlain, and Joba finished off the 7th to keep the lead at 2 runs.

 David Robertson was shaky again, and couldn't get out of the 8th.
 Rafael Soriano was called on for a 4-out save.
 Wherever they were last night, Luis Arroyo, Sparky Lyle, Goose Gossage and Dave Righetti didn't know whether to laugh or cry.